JudyHamwi/RiskProject/README.md

 Milestone 2
 - The game is a GUI-based version
-- Added unit tests for the model of the game
+- Added unit tests for the risk.model of the game
 - UML and sequence diagrams are up to date
 - Fixed errors from Milestone 1 such as:
 	- Added "Road Map" and "Known Issues" in README file